carmelolg/carmelolg.github.io/content/index.md

 ## Work experiences

 I have **<script>document.write(expired);</script>+** years of experience on the IT field and I worked with **20+** different teams.
 I worked with bank, insurance, healtcare and Telco companies for numerous projects using and designing microservices-based architectures, cloud-native solutions and enterprise applications.
-My skill set includes **Java, Node.js, Python, Angular, Kubernetes, Openshift, Google Cloud Platform, Heroku, Git and more**.
+My skill set includes **Java, Node.js, Python, Angular, Kubernetes, Openshift, Google Cloud Platform, Heroku, Ollama, Git and more**.

 ---
 ## Education